idaceappdev/AdalToMsal/NETCORE/Asp.NetCore-ADAL-To-Identity.Web/2. Intermediate-NETMigration-webapp-webapi/README.md

 ## Changes needed on TodoListService project.

-- Right click on the project file and change the asp.net core target to .NET 6.
+- Right click on the project file and change the asp.net core target to .NET 6 in VS 2022.
-- Remove the existing package references including asp.net core from the project except below NUGET
+- Remove the existing package references & DotNetCliToolReference from the project except below NUGET

    ```sh
   <ItemGroup>